 Christmas markets in London

 The banks of the River Thames are home to the annual Christmas by the River.
 With views of Tower of London and Tower Bridge, plus a combination of gifts and hot food sold from German-style chalets, it’s a festive way to spend an hour or so.
-A selection of indie traders will have stalls laden with handmade craft items, while bars will be serving Christmas cocktails, mulled wine, hot cider and craft beers.

 These open studios are a great chance to support independent designer-makers and pick up unique Christmas gifts you won't find on the high street.
 With more than 170 designers taking part, there's bound to be something here for your loved ones, including furniture, lighting, jewellery, fashion accessories, clothing, ceramics, silverware and tree decorations.

 Swap the clamour of Oxford Street for an afternoon browsing the wares of independent designers, artists and local crafters.
 Expect contemporary jewellery, ceramics and prints.

 Looking for unique Christmas gifts that the whole family will love?
 Then look no further than the Christmas Craft market at Dulwich Village.
 Filled with 60 independent traders selling handmade crafts you'll be guaranteed to find something – even for those who are notoriously hard to buy for.